Crunchy Coconut Vanilla Granola

 Having a good breakfast up our sleeve is essential.
 Finding simple ingredients such as rolled oats and yogurt without sugar has proved to be tricky and costly but something we feel is important to start the day well.
 Most mornings begin with our usual creamy prune porridge followed by a mango smoothie and then a plate of scrambled eggs.
 While visiting family in Colombia we also enjoyed homemade crunchy granola made with freshly grated coconut and local vanilla extract.
 I share this recipe below but first want to share another homemade Colombian experience.

-We are not new to roasting coffee having roasted out own green beans off and on over the years (off when new baby arrives, on when we have the time).
+We are not new to roasting coffee having roasted our own green beans off and on over the years.
 But roasting over an open fire we haven’t done preferring the convenience and luxury of a gas burner.
 At home a large skillet of green coffee beans can take around 45 minutes to roast to a deep brown, while on the open fire it took about half this time as the heat and smoke envelops the skillet.
 The result is a slightly smoky grind that adds a new dimension to the coffee experience.
 In fact, possibly the best coffee I have consumed.

 Home Roasting Coffee Tips:

 - Use a heavy based cast iron skillet, the bigger the better.

 - Roast coffee outside or your whole house and clothes will smell of coffee and I don’t think the acidic aroma is great for little ones lungs, or big people for that matter.

 - Roast over a moderate/high heat and stir constantly.

 - Roast until the beans are a deep deep brown.
 Some people like to go a little further to an almost black bean with an oily residue.
 This is a matter of choice and taste preference.